oskhar/domain-driven-laravel/README.md

 > [!IMPORTANT]
 > This template is designed with flexibility and scalability in mind, but it's essential to understand that every project is unique.
 Before adopting this template, consider the specific requirements of your project.
 You may need to modify certain aspects to fit your needs.
 This template serves as a solid starting point, but it's not a one-size-fits-all solution.

+## Who is This Template For?

+This template is ideal for Laravel developers who are building complex applications and require a robust, maintainable, and scalable solution.
+By adopting Domain-Driven Design (DDD) principles, this template ensures your code remains organized and easy to manage as your application grows.

-## Key Features
+### Key Features:

--   Domain-Driven Design (DDD) Principles.
-Ensures maintainable and scalable code.
+-   Domain-Driven Design (DDD) Principles: Ensures maintainable and scalable code, making it easier to manage and grow your application.
--   Clean Architecture.
-Clear separation of concerns with distinct layers for infrastructure, domain, and application logic.
+-   Clean Architecture: Provides a clear separation of concerns with distinct layers for infrastructure, domain, and application logic.
--   Pre-configured Commands.
-Includes commands for generating middleware and service classes in the Infrastructure layer.
+-   Pre-configured Commands: Includes commands for generating middleware and service classes within the Infrastructure layer, streamlining development processes.
--   Customizable Stubs Predefined stubs to easily generate custom classes.
+-   Customizable Stubs: Predefined stubs allow you to easily generate custom classes, adapting the template to your specific needs.
--   Extensible Structure.
-Supports the growth and complexity of your application.
+-   Extensible Structure: Supports the growth and complexity of your application, ensuring long-term maintainability.

 Feel free to explore the repository and the provided documentation to get the most out of this template.